asv-soft/asv-drones-docs/overview/software-interface/flight-mode-page-overview.md

 - **Interactive Anchors:**
   - Users can interact with anchors by clicking on them, revealing additional information and options related to the corresponding drone or device.
   - Many anchors in close area?
-Right click there to open context menu and select anchor you need.
+Right click there to open context menu and select the anchor you need.

 #### Widget Layout